mburri/elm-swiss-station-departures/readme.md

 Clone this repo.

 ```
-npm install
-npm run dev
+make watch
 ```

-Compiles and runs the app on http://localhost:8000
+Compiles and runs the app on http://localhost:8080